+History Themes and characteristics Procedure 'Sistine Chapel Of The Ancients' Rock Art Found Deep In Amazon Jungle.
+Ella Al-ShamahiThe discovery will be aired as part of a documentary series in December.
 Archaeologists have discovered tens of thousands of ancient paintings dating back some 12,500 years in the Colombian jungle.
 These prehistoric depictions of animals and humans were found adorning cliff faces that stretch across nearly eight miles.
 On top of that, some depict long-extinct ice age animals.
 Les reliquaires du diaphane, 2016 - Laurent Millet.
 Published in the editorial work on polyhedrons by the 16th century famous goldsmith of Nuremberg Wenzel Jamnitzer, these erudite and complex shapes are pedestals that the author shows to present mathematical objects like sculptures.